mutiyatadewale/Data-exploration-with-SQL/README.md

-number of movies rented under each ratings, the actors that acted in more than 20 movies, number of movies each actors have acted, name and number of movies under PG. and many other interesting insights.
+number of movies rented under each ratings, the actors that acted in more than 20 movies, number of movies each actors have acted, name and number of movies under PG and many other interesting insights.